SymfonyCasts/symfony7/sfcasts/outline/outline.md

   - Load fixtures w/ `symfony console foundry:load-fixtures` command
   - Success!
   - But if you pick at the user table in the DB - the password isn't hashed!
+  - Will it work?
+Let's find out!
+- Now time to create a login form!
+  - We will use traditional login form authentication, but there're more!
+(HTTP Basic, JSON login, Login link, etc.)
+  - For transitional login form, we can leverage MakerBundle
+  - Create a login form w/ `symfony console make:security:form-login` command
+  - Keep `SecurityController` as the controller name
+  - Let's say "yes" to generate a logout URL
+  - Say "no" for PHPUnit tests for now
+  - OK, it created a controller and template
+  - And updated the `security.yaml` - open it!
+  - It added `form_login` with `login_path`, `check_path`, and enabled CSRF feature
+  - Also added `logout_path`
+  - Those routes are placed in your new `SecurityController` - go check it
+  - You can see the `logout()` throws an exception - that route is handled internally
+  - We need `logout()` just to have a route in the system so we could build the link to it
+  - Ok, go open the /login page
+  - There's an email and password fields w/ a Sign in button
+  - Let's try to log in
+  - Enter `user@example.com` as login
+  - And `userpass` as the password
+  - Aha, "Invalid credentials" error
-  - That of course won't work, because it has to be properly hashed
+  - Of course won't work, because it has to be properly hashed
+  - Authenticator will first hash the password with a special algorithm
+  - And then it will check it with the hash in the DB
 - No problem!
 Let's hash it via a console command
   - Run: `symfony console security:hash-password` command
   - Type our password there: `userpass`
   - Success!
 Copy the hash